spotlightpa/poor-richard/content/news/2022-11-10-SPLDOCDISCIPLINE.md

 authors = ["Ed Mahon"]
-blurb = "A patient’s complaint about her virtual appointment through Veriheal has offered a look inside the multimillion dollar certification industry." byline = "Ed Mahon of Spotlight PA" description = "A Pennsylvania patient’s complaint about how easily she was approved to use medical marijuana led to the first disciplinary case against a doctor." image = "external/762sc91pkh0cdae9x1csje05gr.jpeg" image-credit = "Leise Hook / For Spotlight PA" image-description = "Each year, hundreds of thousands of Pennsylvania patients receive approval from a doctor to get a medical marijuana card."
+blurb = "A patient’s complaint about her virtual appointment through Veriheal has offered a look inside the multimillion dollar certification industry." byline = "Ed Mahon of Spotlight PA" description = "A Pennsylvania patient’s complaint about how easily she was approved for a medical marijuana card led to the first disciplinary case against a doctor." image = "external/762sc91pkh0cdae9x1csje05gr.jpeg" image-credit = "Leise Hook / For Spotlight PA" image-description = "Each year, hundreds of thousands of Pennsylvania patients receive approval from a doctor to get a medical marijuana card."